coolbeevip/langchain_plantuml/README.md

 [![](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![](https://img.shields.io/pypi/dm/langchain-plantuml)](https://pypi.org/project/langchain-plantuml/)

-Subscribe to events using a callback and store them in PlantUML format **Activity Diagram** and **Sequence Diagram**.
-You can easily subscribe to events and keep them in a form that is easy to visualize and analyze.
+Subscribe to events using a callback and store them in PlantUML format to easily visualize LangChain workflow in Activity Diagram and Sequence Diagram.
+You can easily subscribe to events and keep them in a form that is easy to visualize and analyze using PlantUML.

 Activity Diagram